-Biden administration confirms it will let Israelis travel visa-free to US
+US allowing Israelis to travel visa-free despite discrimination fears

 “This designation, which represents over a decade of work and coordination between the United States and Israel, will enhance our two nations’ collaboration on counterterrorism, law enforcement, and our other common priorities.”

-The move comes just days after Israeli Foreign Minister Eli Cohen said the Biden administration was set to admit Israel – a top US ally in the Middle East – to the programme in a move Cohen welcomed as “great news”.
+Michael Herzog, Israel’s ambassador to the US, also lauded the decision on Wednesday as a “significant milestone” in the relationship between the two countries.

+“Our people-to-people ties, which are the backbone of our special relationship, will only grow stronger,” Herzog wrote in a social media post.

-It also follows a high-profile meeting last week between Biden and Israeli Prime Minister Benjamin Netanyahu on the sidelines of the United Nations General Assembly, where the two leaders pledged continued cooperation.
+The move follows a high-profile meeting last week between Biden and Israeli Prime Minister Benjamin Netanyahu on the sidelines of the United Nations General Assembly, where the two leaders pledged continued cooperation.

 But the prospect of Israel’s entry into the VWP has faced widespread condemnation from Arab-American civil rights advocates.